-If an adviser is providing personal advice and has suggested particular investment products, they should provide you with sufficient information in writing to enable you to make an informed decision.
-This could generally include:
+If an adviser is providing personal advice and has suggested particular investment products, they should provide you with enough information in writing to enable you to make an informed decision.
+This could include:

 They must also give you the specific product disclosure information for each product you are using.

 We expect advisers to be able to explain everything they give you in plain English and to be happy to answer as many questions as you have.

 Generally, you’ll be a retail investor unless you meet certain criteria, for example, you’re a family trust or you have a large sum of money.
 In this case you could automatically be considered a ‘wholesale investor’.

 Make sure your adviser explains very clearly what a wholesale investor is and what the implications are of being a one.

 Wholesale investors have less protection if things go wrong.
 We expect advisers will only recommend you become a wholesale investor if you have significant experience in investing and investment markets.

 You can opt out of being a wholesale investor if you want to.

 Let us know what you think

 Did you find what you were after?